Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Future outlook

 \section{Future outlook}

 As electron detector technologies and computational power continue to increase, the techniques described in this paper are likewise expected to improve efficiency and accuracy.
 However, data collection in TEM is still heavily reliant on user input.
-This creates a bottleneck in materials discovery due to the time investment required to operate the microscope and to the significant time required to train a microscopist.
+This creates a bottleneck in materials discovery due, which is increasingly being recognized as a limiting factor in materials discovery \cite{spurgeon2021towards}.
 TEM holders now allow precise control of local environments, including the temperature, stress state, and atmospheric conditions, facilitating {\it in-situ} material synthesis, processing, and testing at the nanoscale.
 However, it is often impossible to know {\it a priori} where the processes of interest will initiate, resulting in the salient phenomena occurring without observation and understanding of the transformation pathways left to speculations based on {\it post mortem} observations.

 The ability to rapidly detect changes in state and accurately identify regions of interest, both in real and diffraction space, raises the possibility of overcoming the limitations associated with reliance on user input.
 The techniques described in this survey can be integrated directly into the microscope for in-line processing and adaptive imaging.
 Microscopes could be 'taught' features of interest to search for, in the case of 'needle-in-a-haystack' type problems, or detect during {\it in-situ} experiments and adjust imaging modes and resolution to optimize the data extraction process.